-Dozens released after massive Mississippi immigration raids
+Immigration: Nearly half of those arrested in Mississippi raid released

 JACKSON, Miss.
-(AP) — Dozens of immigrant workers have been released a day after being detained in the largest immigration raid in a decade in the United States.
+(AP) — A spokesman for U.S. Immigration and Customs Enforcement says nearly half of those arrested during the largest immigration raid in a decade in the United States have been released.

 A major operation in Mississippi with nearly 700 undocumented immigrants taken into custody.
 (Source: WAPT via CNN)